-With a Forties-meets-Seventies theme at the Jason Wu Spring/Summer 2011 show, eyes dazzled in bold hues of purple, green and blue while the hair was braided and twisted into girly buns.
+With a 40s-meets-70s theme at Jason Wu Spring/Summer 2011, eyes dazzled in bold hues of purple, green and blue while the hair was braided and twisted into girly buns.
 The one word that comes to mind?
 GORGEOUS!

 Diane Kendal, the lead makeup artist for the show, used Supreme Aupres (a new line under Shiseido for the Chinese market) to create the winged-out smoky eye in three set of shades – purple paired with pink, green with gold, and blue mixed with silver.
 The skin was kept fresh and clean and a tad of pink blush and nude lip finished the look.